Jay Scott: Early life

 Scott was born in Lincoln, Nebraska and was raised in Albuquerque, New Mexico as a Seventh-Day Adventist, whose doctrine virtually prohibited movies.
-Scott studied art history at New College of Florida in Sarasota.
+Scott studied art history at New College of Florida in Sarasota, and later took acting classes at the University of New Mexico.

 Career

 Moving to Canada in 1969 as a draft evader, he settled in Calgary and began writing film reviews for the Calgary Albertan a few years later.
-He won a National Newspaper Award in 1975, and moved to Toronto when he was hired by The Globe and Mail in 1977.
+He won a National Newspaper Award in 1975 for a review of Theatre Passe Muraille's stage production The Alberta Cowboy Show, and moved to Toronto when he was hired by The Globe and Mail in 1977.
+With The Globe and Mail, he wrote an entertainment gossip column for his first year, before transferring to become a film reviewer.

 With the Globe and Mail, Scott became Canada's most influential film critic, winning two more National Newspaper Awards for his writing, and is still widely remembered as one of the best and most influential film critics in the history of Canadian journalism.
+He has also been credited as the catalyst for a major shift in the newspaper's own arts reporting style in his era, from a staid, strictly repertorial style toward more distinctive, colourful writing.

 He was also the host of Jay Scott's Film International, a film series on TVOntario, and published three non-fiction books on both film and art: Midnight Matinees, Changing Woman: The Life and Art of Helen Hardin, and The Prints of Christopher Pratt.

 From 1967 to 1980, he was in a relationship with Mary Bloom, whom he had met while studying in Sarasota.
 After his divorce from Bloom, he came out as gay and began a relationship with Gene Corboy.
+He was diagnosed HIV+ in 1986.